FAQGURU/FAQGURU/topics/en/webpack.md

 * https://webpack.js.org/concepts/loaders/

 [[↑] Back to top](#Webpack)
 ### What is parallel-webpack and how does it affect webpack's build process?
-(Expert)

 [parallel-webpack](https://github.com/trivago/parallel-webpack) useful for webpack configurations with multiple entry points.
 It allows to run multiple webpack builds in parallel, spreading the work across your processors and thus helping to significantly speed up build.